By Serenity Stanton Orengo

-Serenity Stanton Orengo is a PhD student in Slavic Languages and Literatures at the University of Illinois Urbana-Champaign.
-Her research focuses on medicine, women’s reproductive health, and the rejection of motherhood in nineteenth-century Russian literature.
+Serenity Stanton Orengo is a PhD candidate in Slavic Languages and Literatures at the University of Illinois Urbana-Champaign.
+Her research focuses on medicine, women’s reproductive health, and transgressive motherhood in nineteenth-century Russian literature.